astropy/astropy/docs/development/testguide.rst

 This doctest expects an exception with a traceback, but the text of the traceback is skipped in the example output--only the first and last lines of the output are checked.
-See the :module:``doctest`` documentation for more examples of skipping output.
+See the :mod:``doctest`` documentation for more examples of skipping output.